 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on May 8, 2019 and will close on September 9, 2019.
-As of July 2, three comments were submitted and shared with the Committee prior to the measure evaluation meetings (Appendix F).
+For this evaluation cycle, the commenting period opened on May 8, 2019 and closed on September 11, 2019.
+As of June 19, 2019, two pre-evaluation comments were submitted and provided to the Committee prior to the measure evaluation meeting (Appendix F).